frank-miao/MA234-Analysis-of-Beijing-PM2.5-data/report.md

 ## 0.Check List

-我们的报告安装文档中对于报告的要求的顺序所写。同时，我们也完成了文档中五个任务的所有问题。下面是报告的检查清单，对应着每个问题的每个小块具体在对应在报告的什么地方
+Our report was written in the order of the requirements for the report in the document.
+At the same time, we completed all questions for the five tasks in the documentation.
+Here is the checklist for the report, corresponding to where each block of each issue corresponds to in the report.

 ### Task1

 - [x] Delete all items with missing PM2.5 (“NA”)
-  - ==这里补充这个实现在报告的什么地方可以找到==
+    - In *2.Data preprocessing -> detect missing value -> delete*
 - [x] Split the remaining data to training and test sets by following the rule in task1
+    - In *2.Data preprocessing -> data partition*
 - [x] Construct own model
+    - In *3.Model construction -> Regression*
 - [x] Use the dataset that task1 generated to do the prediction
+    - In *3.Model construction -> Regression*
 - [x] Validate the models on the test set
+    - In *5.Model evaluation -> dropna dataset*

 ### Task2

-- [x] Examine the tendency of PM2.5 variation
-- [x] Produce more features using the time information
+- [x] Examine the tendency of PM2.5 variation and produce more features using the time information
+    - In *4.Feature selection and Model selection and Feature creation -> Feature creation*
 - [x] Use the new features you just produce to predict PM2.5 again
+    - In *5.Model evaluation -> dropna dataset*
 - [x] Validate your models
+    - In *5.Model evaluation -> dropna dataset*

 ### Task3

 - [x] Keep all items without deleting any missing data
+    - In *2.Data preprocessing -> data imputation*
 - [x] Impute the missing values by some approaches
+    - In *2.Data preprocessing -> data imputation*
 - [x] Combine all the information (full data) to do the prediction
+    - In *5.Model evaluation -> Other dataset*

 ### Task4

 - [x] Select the most important several features for the PM2.5 forecast
+    - In *4.Feature selection and Model selection and Feature creation -> feature selection*
 - [x] Explain what they mean, and how important they are for the new feature
+    - In *4.Feature selection and Model selection and Feature creation -> feature selection*

 ### Task5(optional)

-- [x] Partition the PM2.5 time series into three states
-- [x] Smooth the time series over 3-hour moving windows
+- [x] Partition the PM2.5 time series into three states and smooth over 3-hour moving windows
+    - In *2.Data preprocessing -> dataset partition*
 - [x] Treat this as a classification problem and make the prediction
+    - In *5.Model evaluation*

 ## 1.Data exploration